 1959 All-America Selections Winner, about 2 1/2’ tall at maturity.
 Sprouts are borne all the way up the stalk and are good sized.
 The flavor is excellent and the yield very abundant.
-Rated one of the dozen top vegetable introductions by a panel of experts.
+The Jade Cross Brussels Sprouts are rated one of the dozen top vegetable introductions by a panel of experts.

 Brassica oleracea var. gemmifera